Native Coneflowers: A Beginner’s Guide

 Coneflower Cultivars

 A cultivar is a plant that has been created or curated by humans to look or behave a certain way—here is a quick cultivar overview.
+There are so many coneflower cultivars that have been developed for use in gardens.
+(You know it’s a cultivar by a cheeky marketing name in ‘single quotes’.)
+Popular coneflower cultivars include:

-Native Pale Purple Coneflower
+Native Purple Coneflower

-Coneflower cultivar 'Giddy Pink' barely resembles the native species
+Purple Coneflower cultivar 'Giddy Pink' barely resembles the native species

 Native vs. Cultivar